WAGO/pfc-firmware-sdk/README.md

     >opkg install <pkg-name>.ipk
 ```
 - Utilize Web-Based-Management(WBM) feature "Software-Upload" to upload and apply "<pkg-name>.ipk".
-- Use Eclipse-CDT for remote debugging

 **CAUTION:\
 Every binary or installation package(.ipk) is generated for a specific firmware version,
 do not mix up different versions.**

-### 10.1) For larger projects/packages we recommend using an Integrated-Development-Environment(IDE)
-We recommend ECLIPSE-CDT, see "HowTo_UtilizeEclipseCDT".

-### 10.2) Small projects/packages can be managed from command line interface as follows:
+### 10.1) Projects/packages can be managed from command line interface as follows:
 Open 4 shell sessions on your development host(Ubuntu16.04).
 - First shell used to open source code files within an editor like vim or gedit
 ```